RakhithJK/dbeaver-dbeaver-wiki/Admin-Manage-Preferences.md

 |`navigator.settings.default.showOnlyEntities`|boolean|N/A|`true`, `false`|Controls whether only schemas and tables must be shown.<br>Used if preset is set to `custom`.|
 |`navigator.settings.default.mergeEntities`|boolean|N/A|`true`, `false`|Controls whether all tables must be shown in a single list.<br>Used if preset is set to `custom`.|

-For more information, please see [Simple and Advanced View](Simple-and-Advanced-View).
+Please see [Simple and Advanced View](Simple-and-Advanced-View) for more information.